 In addition, the recent amendments to Policy Statements 5 and 6 effectively line up the developer’s obligation to obtain a building permit and a satisfactory financing commitment with the purchaser’s right to cancel its purchase agreement at the 12-month mark.
 Prior to this, the developer had a “grace period” of three months after the nine-month period to try to obtain its building permit and satisfactory financing commitment while having to temporarily cease its marketing of the development.

 These amendments were introduced by the Superintendent of Real Estate in recognition of the fact that it may take longer for developers to obtain building permits as approval requirements become more complex, and that lenders have been requiring more substantial numbers of pre-sale purchase agreements before providing financing commitments.

-Tim is an associate in Lawson Lundell's Vancouver office practicing in the China Group.
-His practice focuses on commercial real estate matters with a particular emphasis on commercial real estate development and commercial lease ...
+Tim is an associate in Lawson Lundell's Vancouver office practicing in the Asia Pacific Group.
+His practice focuses on commercial real estate matters with a particular emphasis on commercial real estate development and commercial ...

 Our Real Estate Law Blog provides brief commentary on current legal trends and developments affecting your business.
 The topics addressed in Lawson Lundell’s Real Estate Law Blog are of interest to commercial real estate developers, real estate and strata agents, investors, landlords and tenants, as well as a variety of industry groups.